![]() |

 Why use graywater ?It's a waste to irrigate with great quantities of drinking water when plants thrive on used water containing small bits of compost.
 Unlike a lot of ecological stopgap measures, graywater reuse is a part of the fundamental solution to many ecological problems and will probably remain essentially unchanged in the distant future.
 The benefits of graywater recycling include:

-Healthy fruit from sanitary irrigation of edible landscape Why does graywater matter?Viewed narrowly, graywater
+Why does graywater matter?Viewed narrowly, graywater

 systems don’t look that important.
 A low flow showerhead can save water with less effort.
 A septic system can treat graywater